History of Catalonia: Industrialization, Renaixença and Modernisme

 As a response to the lack of energy resources, a large number of factories were installed on the margins of the rivers when the use of the water turbine widespread.
 Usually, the factories included a company town; Catalonia has a high density of such towns, known locally as industrial colonies (colònies industrials).
 They are especially concentrated in river basins along the Ter and Llobregat.
 In the comarca of Berguedà, for example, within 20 km there were 14 colonies.
 These were small towns created around a factory, built in a rural areas, distant any other population centres.
 They housed between 100 and 500 inhabitants, and in some cases around 1000 people.
 These industrial colonies were a typical aspect of industrialization in Catalonia, specifically the second industrialization, which resulted in certain areas that were once purely rural becoming industrial.
 They were first created in the second half of the nineteenth century, especially from the 1870s onwards.
 The last colonies were created in the early years of the twentieth century.
 There are more than 75 textile colonies recorded; although there were also mining, metallurgy and agricultural colonies.

 During the 19th century, as well as other Spaniards, there were Catalan business involved in the Atlantic slave trade, taking advantage of the void left by the British abolition of the trade in 1807.
 Catalan immigrants in Spanish America also became heavily involved in owning and running slave plantations in Cuba and Puerto Rico.
 Between 1817 and 1867, Catalans were involved in the transportation of 550,000 to 700,000 slaves from West Africa to the Caribbean.
 Although the Spanish government had abolished slave trading in 1817, it turned a blind eye to illicit slave trading.
 When slavery was abolished in the Spanish Empire in 1886, some Catalans returned to Catalonia and invested their newfound fortunes in constructing opulent mansions in areas such as La Rambla.
-There are sources that links the slave trade with the financiation of the industrialisation of Catalonia and the 19th-century building boom in Barcelona, although the industrialization started one century before, banks were the usual souce of finantiation, and most families involved has any relation with american slavery.
+There are sources that links the slave trade with the financiation of the industrialisation of Catalonia and the 19th-century building boom in Barcelona, although the industrialization started one century before, banks were the usual source of finantiation, and most families involved has any relation with American slavery.